SethNC/rplt/README.md

 4. Click **Generate Layout**
 5. Download output files (GeoJSON, KML, CSV, ZIP)

 > 💡 **Pro Tip**: Use the "Zoom to Location" panel to quickly navigate to your field.
-USe google.com/maps if you need to rapidly find latitude and longitude of your trial.
-These can be copied form Google Maps by right clicking on the location.
+Use google.com/maps if you need to rapidly find latitude and longitude of your trial.
+These can be copied from Google Maps by right clicking on the location.

 ---